-It’s the little design features that makes our Tri-Zone Over Reach boots a market leader and popular tack room staple with an anti-spin heel button, a robust Kevlar type material strike pad and shaped heel areas for the perfect fit.
+It’s the little design features that makes the Tri-Zone Horse Over Reach boots a popular tack room staple.
+Featuring an anti-spin heel button, a robust Kevlar type material strike pad and shaped heel areas for the perfect fit and maximum protection.

-Carefully designed and long lasting, our Tri-Zone Over Reach boots are now the preferred choice of many international riders.
-Suitable for a wide range of uses from show jumping, cross country, hacking and turnout.
+They are the preferred choice of many international riders and are suitable for a wide range of uses from show jumping, cross country, hacking and turnout.

 Available in two adjustable sizes to suit a vast array of horses and ponies.